-After going vegan I began experimenting with the perfect cinnamon roll recipe, and I found it!
+After going vegan I began experimenting with the perfect cinnamon roll recipe, and I have found it!
 This recipe is not just delicious and as good as anything you can buy at a restaurant (or in a strategically placed food court at your local mall), it is better.
 And what's even more amazing is that it's a super easy recipe you can put together with just a few minutes of hands on work.

-Just like those cinnabons, these cinnamon rolls pull you in from the moment that aroma of cinnamon and sugar baking inside a pillowy bun hits the air.
+These cinnamon rolls pull you in from the moment that aroma of cinnamon and sugar baking inside a pillowy bun hits the air.
 I can't think of anything better.

 The easy cinnamon rolls are topped by a delicious vanilla cashew cream glaze that'll leave you licking your fingers.
 And they're healthier than you think, with olive oil instead of shortening or vegan butter.